China Southern Airlines Holds First Boeing 777-300ER (Extended Range)

 This summer, the Boeing 777-300ER will enter the route to New York.

-Guangzhou-based China Southern Airlines has an 25 relationship with Boeing for over a year.
+China Southern Airlines, based in Guangzhou, has had a relationship with Boeing for over 25 years.
 In 2013, it was the first Chinese carrier to take possession of the Boeing 787 Dreamliner.
-China Southern Airlines was the first carrier in Asia to operate 777 starting with 1995 and the first to fly with 777 over the Pacific on the Guangzhou - Los Angeles route.
+China Southern Airlines was the first carrier in Asia to operate 777s since 1995 and the first to fly 777s across the Pacific on the Guangzhou-Los Angeles route.

 China Southern Airlines was the first Chinese carrier to take direct aircraft: 757-200, 777-200 (1995), 777-200ER (Extended Range) (1996), 777 Freighter and 747-400 Freighter from Boeing.